 3. Temple of The Reclining Buddha (Wat Pho)

 With the highlight being a 46-metre reclining Buddha, Wat Pho is a must-visit for tourists who seek to experience the grandeur of Thai temples.
 The temple is also famous for its traditional Thai massage academy, where you can take a rest after a good walk around the temple and pamper yourself with a relaxing foot massage!
+The kind of massage that you can get here is likely to be full-foot reflexology which is what traditional Thai massages aim to do.
+You have to understand that reflexology massage targets pressure points on the feet that can affect and help heal the entire body, so this is an experience nobody would want to miss!

 4. Wat Pathum Wanaram